 Medieval Literature

-The first decades of the Historical Dictionary Project were primarily devoted to collection and analysis of ancient and Haskalah literature, leaving a seven-century gap, from the eleventh to the eighteenth centuries.
-The time has come to fill this lacuna.
-But, because of the wide geographical distribution of Jewish cultural centers during this period, and the scope and variety of its most significant literature, only a portion of the extant medieval compositions will be analyzed for the database.
+The first decades of the Historical Dictionary Project were devoted primarily to collection and analysis of ancient and Haskala literature, leaving a seven-century gap, from 1050 to 1750 CE.
+Because of the wide geographical distribution of Jewish cultural centers during this period, and the scope and variety of its most significant literature, only a portion of the extant medieval compositions will be analyzed for the database.

 Prose

-In 2009 the HDP undertook compilation of the sourcebook for selected eleventh- to sixteenth-century rabbinical works, the most widespread genre of the age in Hebrew writing, whose influence on future generations was decisive.
+In 2009 the HDP undertook the compilation of the sourcebook for selected 11th- to 16th-century rabbinical works, the most widespread genre of the age in Hebrew writing, whose influence on future generations was decisive.
 The chosen sources encompass halakhic, exegetical, and homiletical works from different traditions and periods.
 Additional literary genres will be analyzed in the future, first and foremost scientific tracts and Hebrew translations of classical works.

 Poetry